PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 d3.selectAll('path').attr('d', dAttributeFunction);
 ```

-`geoPath()` generates the function that we'll use for the `d` attribute, and `projection(worldProjection)` tells it to use the `worldProjection` var created earlier so that the `path` elements appear as an equirectangular projection like this:
+`geoPath()` generates the function that we'll use for the `d` attribute, and `projection(worldProjection)` tells it to use the `worldProjection` var created earlier so that the `path` elements appear as an equirectangular projection like this (This is helpful because we can use different projects to view a round world on a flat screen in different ways):

 ![](https://i.imgur.com/hX7hOoB.png)

 ## Conclusion

-In this section we've covered how to use D3 to create a projection and render GeoJSON data as a map.
+In this section we've covered how to use D3 to create a projection and render GeoJSON data as a map, and we've learned about using different projects to visualize the world.
+This can be helpful when displaying populations or perhaps average rainfall of various regions.
 Congratulations!
 You've made it to the end of this book.
-No go off and create amazing visualizations.
+Now go off and create amazing visualizations.